Majestic Radios: Majestic Radio & Television years (1936–1949)

 In 1936, the assets of the defunct Grigsby-Grunow company were acquired by a new investment group, led by Zenith Radio.
 Included in the acquisition were the trademarks "Majestic Radio" and "The Mighty Monarch of the Air", along with unsold inventory, manufacturing equipment, and Grigsby-Grunow's former Chicago factory, which Zenith needed for its own expansion plans.
-The Majestic Radio & Television Corporation was formed, with stock in the new company offered at $3.75 per share in October, 1936, to raise working capital and facilitate business expansion.
+The Majestic Radio & Television Corporation was formed, with stock in the new company offered at $3.75 per share (equal to $ today) in October, 1936, to raise working capital and facilitate business expansion.
 Davega Stores became a principal stockholder, owning 175,000 shares.
 Early in his career, inventor Otis Boykin began working for the company as a laboratory assistant, eventually becoming plant foreman.

 Majestic Radio & Television submitted a voluntary reorganization plan after filing for bankruptcy on October 24, 1939.
 The company's plan to restructure its debt had the agreement of unsecured creditors, such as suppliers of vacuum tubes.
 The company stressed that business was strong and day-to-day operations would not be affected.
 During World War II, the company performed defense work, employing noted crystallographer George Switzer to ensure that the crystal oscillators in aircraft transceivers were operating on the intended frequencies.

-Following the end of World War II, the company optimistically invested $600,000 in a new, 161,000 sqft factory on 69 acre in Elgin, Illinois.
+Following the end of World War II, the company optimistically invested $600,000 (equal to $ today) in a new, 161,000 sqft factory on 69 acre in Elgin, Illinois.
 Majestic's product line included colorful, futuristic tabletop sets, as well as combination radio and phonograph consoles with FM tuners, beginning in 1947.
 The company also formed a subsidiary, Majestic Records, to produce phonograph records, beginning in 1945.
 Its studios were in New York City and the city's erstwhile mayor, Jimmy Walker, was named president.
 Although Majestic Records had some popular artists on its label, such as Bud Freeman and Louis Prima, it ceased pressing records in 1948 due to financial difficulties and its catalog was acquired by Mercury Records.

 The expected postwar demand for radios did not materialize and the company was unable to develop its envisioned line of televisions, leading to the company again filing for bankruptcy in February, 1948, including its Majestic Records subsidiary.
 On May 27, 1949, the Federal bankruptcy court judge ordered the company's liquidation, as recommended by the trustees who concluded reorganization was not feasible.
 They attributed the company's failure to declining radio sales and price cutting, as well as the lack of success in television manufacturing.
 Pursuant to the court's order, the Elgin factory was sold at auction in November of that year, along with inventory, equipment, and goodwill.